Moremar/IT_tutorials/Java/Java.md

 myList.sort(Comparator.reversedOrder());

 var myArr = myList.toArray();                    // get a Object[] from the list
-var myList = Arrays.asList(myArr);               // get an ArrayList wrapper above an array to use ArrayList methods
+var myList = Arrays.asList(myArr);               // get an ArrayList view of an array to use ArrayList methods
                                                  // we can sort or modify items but not add or remove items
 ```